eclipse-archived/codewind-docs/docs/_documentations/che-odo-support.md

 # OpenShift Do (odo) support in Codewind

-The Codewind Odo extension supports [OpenShift Do (odo)](https://github.com/openshift/odo).
+The Codewind odo extension supports [OpenShift Do (odo)](https://github.com/openshift/odo).
 You can use the extension to efficiently write, build, and deploy components on an OpenShift or OKD cluster.

 1. [Extension overview](#extension-overview)
 2. [Setting up the extension](#setting-up-the-extension)